m-abrarali/ProductApp/README.md

 6. terraform apply
 ```
-This will create 5 resources in total at the end of which you will have a regional GKE cluster up and running.
+This will create 5 resources in total, at the end of which you will have a regional GKE cluster up and running.

 ## Build and deploy app

 Next we use cloud builder to build our app image, push to our private gcr repo and deploy our app on our newly created GKE cluster. *Please ensure your gcloud cli has been configured and cloudbuild service account has appropriate permissions to deploy applications and its resources to the GKE cluster.*

 First set the env var `$GCP_PROJECT` which contains your gcp project id.
-And update the image by setting gcp project id in `chart/product-app/values.yaml` as below:
+Also update gcp project id in the image value in `chart/product-app/values.yaml` as below:
 ```
 image:
   repository: gcr.io/<your_gcp_project>/product-app